Spread Betting With Trading View

 Can you spread bet with Trading View?

 Short answer – YES!
-You can now place trades directly on the Trading View platform that will now be treated as a spread bet.
-See below for your broker options.
+You can now place trades directly on the Trading View platform, which acts as a trading platform that integrates with various brokers, and these trades will now be treated as a spread bet.

 Spread betting through Trading View